emir91/react-app/README.md

 3. npm install
 4. npm start

 Beside this gitHub repo, to run the application, you also must run mongoServer.
-Instructions for running mongoServer locally you can find on this link (https://github.com/emir91/mongoServer).
+Instructions for running mongoServer locally can be found on this link (https://github.com/emir91/mongoServer).

 ## Libraries, npm packages and third party-party plug-ins:

-- axios": "^0.21.1
+- axios

 ## Available Scripts